dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmFallbackCMoveSCPLeadingCFindSCP:

     dcmFallbackCMoveSCPLeadingCFindSCP_"
-    "Fallback C-Move SCP Retries",integer,"Maximal number of retries to retrieve not available objects from C-MOVE SCP configured by dcmFallbackCMoveSCP. -1 = forever.
-0 if absent","
+    "Fallback C-Move SCP Retries",integer,"Maximal number of retries to retrieve not available objects from C-MOVE SCP configured by dcmFallbackCMoveSCP. -1 = forever.","
     .. _dcmFallbackCMoveSCPRetries:

     dcmFallbackCMoveSCPRetries_"